HTTP-RPC/Kilo/README.md

 A convenience method is also provided for invoking operations that don't take any arguments.
 Both variants return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request, obtain information about a request that has completed, or block the current thread while waiting for an operation to complete.

 #### Arguments and Return Values
+TODO Encodings (request/response); note that JSON does not support date types

 Arguments may be of any type, and are generally converted to parameter values via the `toString()` method.
 However, the following types are given special consideration:

 * Instances of `java.net.URL` represent binary content.
 They behave similarly to `<input type="file">` tags in HTML and can only be used with `POST` requests.